We are excited to announce that Dr. Lopez has joined our practice!

 What are Night Guards?

 Bruxism, or grinding your teeth while you sleep, is a common problem that affects many people.
 Even though the most obvious sign of damage is the deterioration of the surface of the teeth, nocturnal bruxism might also lead to inflammation, headaches, and tooth pain, as well as discomfort in your neck and jaw.
 To protect your mouth against these effects of bruxism, our skilled dental professionals provide custom night guards that help defend your mouth while you sleep.
-Custom night guards are made with high-quality materials to fit comfortably and help improve the nature of your sleep by eliminating jaw clenching and teeth grinding.
-Schedule a consultation at our Washington, D.C. dental practice to learn more about custom night guards at Chang & Rothkopf Dental.
+These night guards are made with high-quality materials to fit comfortably and help improve the quality of your sleep by eliminating jaw clenching and teeth grinding.
+Schedule a consultation at our Washington, D.C. dental practice to learn more about night guards at Chang & Rothkopf Dental.

 Who is a candidate for a Night Guard?